Skip to content

 Disruptive Strike

-A strike used primarily to disrupt an opponent’s structure or thought process to create an opportunity for escape.
+A strike used to disrupt structure and create escape opportunities.

 (Definition Only)